Day of Embarkation at the Port of Miami

 Port/Terminal Arrival Time

 Boarding is scheduled to begin as soon as the previous cruise clears customs.
-We expect this to begin around 12 pm (noon), however, it could be later.
-You should plan to arrive at the Port of Miami no earlier than 11:30am.
+We expect this to begin around 11:30am, however, it could be later.
+You should plan to arrive at the Port of Miami no earlier than 11:00am.
 This will help you avoid a long wait in the terminal prior to boarding.

-All passengers must be on board the ship no later than 2 hours prior to sailing (3 pm).
+All passengers must be on board the ship no later than 2 hours prior to sailing (be on board by 2 pm).
 No Exceptions!

 Miami International Airport (MIA) is approximately 10-miles (20 minutes) from the Port of Miami cruise terminals, and Fort Lauderdale International (FLL) is 25-miles (45 minutes).